frSociete/diskEraserFr/README.md

 - [Download the latest version of the ISO (version 3.1)](https://archive.org/details/diskEraserV3-1)

-These ISO file is ready to be flashed to a USB key and used for bootable operations.
+This ISO file is ready to be flashed to a USB key and used for bootable operations.

----

 2. **Flash the ISO to a USB key** 📀: Use a tool like `dd` or `Rufus`: